Wikipedia doesn't need my cash

 Cancelled

-I've decided to cancel my monthly donation to the Mediawiki foundation for now. (come back to me when you are down to your last two months of operational costs).
+I've decided to cancel my monthly donation to the Wikimedia foundation for now. (come back to me when you are down to your last two months of operational costs).
 There are far more worthy causes I can throw some of my cash towards.